valerieli-yr/valerieli-yr.github.io/content/authors/admin/_index.md

 ## About Me

 I am a dual-title Ph.D. candidate in Political Science and Social Data Analytics at Pennsylvania State University, where I expect to defend my dissertation in Spring 2026.
 My substantive research interest focuses on everyday resistance in authoritarian regimes.
 Methodologically, I am interested in text-as-data, network analysis, interviews in sensitive contexts, and survey experiments.
-While I have published and working papers in cross-national and democratic contexts, I have regional expertise in China.
+While I have published work and working papers on cross-national and democratic contexts, my regional expertise is in China.
 My work is forthcoming on _Social Media + Society_.